-For the current planning period, no charges have been made to the Day Ahead Operating Reserves.
-These charges may be necessary if the hourly congestion revenues are negative at the end of the month.
-If this happens, charges are made and allocated as additional Day-Ahead Operating Reserves charges during the month.
-This means that within an hour, the congestion dollars collected from load were less than the congestion dollars paid to generation.
-This is accounted for as a charge, which is allocated to Day-Ahead Operating Reserves.
-This type of adjustment is infrequent, occurring only three times in the 2010 to 2011 planning period.
+If hourly congestion revenues are negative at the end of the month, charges are allocated as Day-Ahead Operating Reserves charges.
+When the congestion dollars collected from load are less than the congestion dollars paid to generation, this is included in Day-Ahead Operating Reserve charges.
+For the current planning period, \$27,896 of charges have been included.
+This type of adjustment is infrequent, occurring only three times in the 2010 to 2011 planning period, never in the 2011 to 2012 planning period and once in the first four months of the 2012 to 2013 planning period.

-FTRs were paid at 92.91 percent of the target allocation level for the first month of the 2012 to 2013 planning period.
+FTRs were paid at 79.1 percent of the target allocation level for the first four months of the 2012 to 2013 planning period.
 Congestion revenues are allocated to FTR holders based on FTR target allocations.
-PJM collected \$58.5 million of FTR revenues during the first month of the 2012 to 2013 planning period, and \$799.4 million during the 2011 to 2012 planning period, down from \$1,430.7 for the 2010 to 2011 planning period.
-For the first month of the 2012 to 2013 planning period, the top sink and top source with the highest positive FTR target allocations were the Northern Illinois Hub and Byron.
-Similarly, the top sink and top source with the largest negative FTR target allocations were AEP without Mon Power and Kammer.
+PJM collected \$222.5 million of FTR revenues during the first four months of the 2012 to 2013 planning period, and \$799.4 million during the 2011 to 2012 planning period.
+For the first four months of the 2012 to 2013 planning period, the sink and source with the highest positive FTR target allocations were Northern Illinois Hub and Byron.
+Similarly, the sink and source with the largest negative FTR target allocations were Quad Cities and Kammer.